In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a medium [large] sauce pot over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
-Add the mirepoix, tomato paste, and 1 teaspoon [2 tsp] garlic, season with salt and pepper, and cook, stirring occasionally, until the vegetables start to soften and the tomato paste starts to caramelize, 2 to 3 minutes.
+Add the mirepoix, tomato paste, and 1 teaspoon [2 tsp] garlic and season with salt and pepper.
+Cook, stirring occasionally, until the vegetables start to soften and the tomato paste starts to caramelize, 2 to 3 minutes.

 Add the orecchiette, chickpeas, and 2½ cups [5 cups] water and bring to a boil, then reduce to a vigorous simmer.
 Cook, stirring occasionally, until the liquid has thickened and the orecchiette is just tender, 15 to 20 minutes.
 Meanwhile, prepare the rosemary-garlic oil.